nrwl/nx-workshop/docs/lab21-alt/LAB.md

 ## 🏋️‍♀️ Steps :

-In this lab we'll be setting up GitHub actions to build and deploy our projects whenever changes go into the `master` branch.
+In this lab we'll be setting up GitHub actions to build and deploy our projects whenever changes go into the `main` branch.

 1. Add a `.github/workflows/deploy.yml` file
    <br /> <br />
-2. Using your `ci.yml` config as an example, see if you can configure automated deployments from the `master` branch:
+2. Using your `ci.yml` config as an example, see if you can configure automated deployments from the `main` branch:

-   Anytime we push or merge something to the `master` branch it should:
+   Anytime we push or merge something to the `main` branch it should:
    - build the `store` and `admin-ui` for production
    - deploy the `store` and `admin-ui`